Devdas

 Devdas (দেবদাস, transliterated as Dēbôdās) is a Bengali romance novel written by Sarat Chandra Chattopadhyay.
-The story pivots a tragic triangle linking Devdas, an archetypal lover in viraha (separation); Paro, his forbidden childhood love; and Chandramukhi, a reformed courtesan (tawaif).
+The story pivots a tragic triangle linking Devdas, an archetypal lover in viraha (separation); Parvati (Paro), his forbidden childhood love; and Chandramukhi, a reformed courtesan (tawaif).
 Devdas has been adapted on screen 20 times for film and 5 times for single song.

-The character of Parvati was based on a real life second wife of zamindar Bhuvan Mohan Chowdhury.
+The character of Paro was based on a real life second wife of zamindar Bhuvan Mohan Chowdhury.
 It was said that the writer had even visited that village.
 According to sources, the original village was called Hatipota.

 Plot

 Devdas is a young man from a wealthy Bengali family in the British Raj in the early 1900s.
 Parvati (Paro) is a young woman from a middle-class Bengali Brahmin family.
 The two families live in a village called Taalshonapur in Bengal, and Devdas and Parvati are childhood friends.

 Devdas goes away for a couple of years to live and study in Calcutta (now Kolkata).
 During vacations, he returns to his village.
 Suddenly, both realise that their easy comfort in each other's innocent comradeship has changed to something deeper.
 Devdas sees that Parvati is no longer the small girl he knew.
 Parvati looks forward to their childhood love blossoming into a happy lifelong journey in marriage.
 According to prevailing social custom, Parvati's parents would have to approach Devdas's parents and propose marriage of Parvati to Devdas as Parvati longs for.

 Parvati's mother approaches Devdas's mother, Harimati, with a marriage proposal.
 Although Devdas's mother loves Parvati very much, she isn't so keen on forming an alliance with the family next door.
 Besides, Parvati's family has a long-standing tradition of accepting dowry from the groom's family for marriage rather than sending dowry with the bride.
 The alternative family tradition of Parvati's family influences Devdas's mother's decision not to consider Parvati as Devdas' bride, especially as Parvati belongs to a trading (becha-kena chottoghor) lower family.
 The "trading" label is applied in context of the marriage custom followed by Parvati's family.
 Devdas's father, Narayan Mukherjee, who also has much affection for Parvati, does not want Devdas to get married so early in life and isn't keen on the alliance.
 Parvati's father, Nilkantha Chakravarti, feeling insulted at the rejection, finds an even richer husband for Parvati.

 When Parvati learns of her planned marriage, she stealthily meets Devdas at night, desperately believing that he will accept her hand in marriage.
 Devdas has never previously considered Parvati as his would-be wife.
 Surprised by Parvati's boldly visiting him alone at night, he also feels pained for her.
 Making up his mind, he tells his father he wants to marry Parvati.
 Devdas's father disagrees.